unibo-spe/spe-slides/content/07-ci/generator.md

     * The higher the build *reproducibility*, the higher its *robustness*
 * The default runner configuration may change
 * Some tools may become unavailable
-* Some dependencies may get unavailable
+* Some dependencies may become unavailable

 **The sooner the issue is known, the better**

-$\Rightarrow$ *Automatically run the build every some time* even if nobody touches the project
+$\Rightarrow$ *Automatically run the build every so often* even if nobody touches the project
 * How often?
 Depends on the project...
 * **Warning**: GitHub Actions disables `cron` CI jobs if there is no action on the repository, which makes the mechanism less useful